People living with HIV on antiretroviral therapy

 Progress towards providing antiretroviral therapy to all people living with HIV

-Antiretroviral therapy has been shown to reduce HIV-related morbidity and mortality among people living with HIV and to halt onward transmission of the virus.
+Antiretroviral therapy has been shown to reduce HIV-related morbidity and mortality among people living with HIV, and to halt onward transmission of the virus.
 Studies also show that early initiation, regardless of a person’s CD4 cell count, can enhance treatment benefits and save lives.
-WHO currently recommends treatment for all.
+The World Health Organization (WHO) currently recommends treatment for all.

 Number of people on antiretroviral therapy at the end of the reporting period

 Estimated number of people living with HIV (to determine treatment coverage)

 Number of people among all people living with HIV who know their HIV status (to determine the second 90)

 Note: Starting in 2018, countries with a population of more than 250 000 will report on this indicator by broad and detailed age groups within Spectrum.
 Results will be imported into the Global AIDS Monitoring reporting tool once the national file is finalized.
 Reporting on cities and other administrative areas of importance will still be done using the Global AIDS Monitoring reporting tool.